Restream/reindexer/cpp_src/readme.md

 ### RocksDB

-Reindexer will try to autodetect RocksDB library and it's dependencies at compile time if CMake flag `ENABLE_ROCKSDB` was passed (enabled by default).
+Reindexer will try to autodetect RocksDB library and its dependencies at compile time if CMake flag `ENABLE_ROCKSDB` was passed (enabled by default).
 If reindexer library was built with rocksdb, it requires Go build tag `rocksdb` in order to link with go-applications and go-bindinds.

 ### Data transport formats